 - Spent the 2015-16 academic year as a senior research scholar at Yale University, where he wrote a book and taught on the music of Bach.
 His book, “From Modes to Keys: The Organ in Baroque Liturgy,” is forthcoming from Oxford University Press.

-- His choral symphony, “I Will Exalt You, My God the King,” a 39-minute setting of Psalm 145, commissioned for the anniversary of a Winston-Salem non-profit organization, was premiered in November 2013 to great acclaim and is the subject of a forthcoming feature-length documentary, “Blessed Unrest.”
+- Choral symphony, “I Will Exalt You, My God the King,” a 39-minute setting of Psalm 145, commissioned for the anniversary of a Winston-Salem non-profit organization, was premiered in November 2013 to great acclaim and is the subject of a forthcoming feature-length documentary, “Blessed Unrest”

 Awards, Recognitions and Honors